roxie62/Embed-and-Emulate/README.md

 # Embed-and-Emulate
-This is the repo for the paper: Embed and Emulate: Learning to estimate parameters of dynamical systems with uncertainty quantification.
+This is the repo for the paper, Embed and Emulate: Learning to estimate parameters of dynamical systems with uncertainty quantification.